The Death of the Question

 Save $500” or “What would you do with an extra $500?

 The assertive statements might get you to click and convert.
-But the questions put you in a problem-solving mindset and force you to ponder.
+But the questions put you in a problem-solving mindset and force you to pause, to imagine, to engage.
 Taglines are not about direct-response gimmicks.
 They’re about planting ideas into people’s heads.
-Questions help do that.
+Questions help do exactly that.

 While question taglines were always a minority, they were some of the most memorable catchphrases in history.